search

 Vertical Position

-NOTE: The height of the virtual floor is a piece of information that the graphic designer should have.
-You can visually set the Y position by adjusting the height after turning on the AO to the point when the AO is visible, but not any further.
+NOTE: If the Put On Floor trigger is not an option, the height of the virtual floor is a piece of information that the graphic designer could have.
+You could also visually set the Y position by adjusting the height after turning on the AO to the point when the AO is visible, but not any further.

 Let's suppose that the virtual floor's Y position is 0.168.
 This means that we should set the Billboard's Y position to at least 0.169.